 The third edition of the two-day PWNing Conference proves that there is a constant battle between hackers and security experts.
 It’s fought on the virtual battlefield but consequences are dire.
-Especially when it comes to open source; GitList, GitBucket and Gitea, which are open source alternatives for GitHub, are heavily compromised.
-Many companies rely on the open source products and if they have vulnerabilities, then the data is not secure.
+Especially when it comes to open-source; GitList, GitBucket and Gitea, which are open source alternatives for GitHub, are heavily compromised.
+Many companies rely on open-source products and if they have vulnerabilities, then the data is not secure.

 Kacper also analyzed an authentication mechanism in GitBucket and discovered that the server was using just 4 digits to encrypt the message.
 He wrote a simple tool to brute force the key and archived – full RCE without authentication on GitBucket.
 The last server that he attacked successfully was Gitea – a git server written in Go.
 He also was able to get Remote Code Execution without authentication.
 He discovered an issue in Large File System implementation of Gitea, which allows him to retrieve any file from the server.
 He was able to retrieve app.ini file which contains secrets used to encrypt access tokens.
 Having these secrets allowed him to create his own token and become an administrator of the server.